 Proteins are the most basic building blocks of your skin, organs, and tissues.
 And collagen is one of the most important proteins in your body.
 About 75%-80% of your skin is made up of collagen protein.
 You get a natural glow without using chemicals when you take in the naturally occurring peptides for skin from various food sources.

 That’s why when your collagen production is optimal, your skin looks beautiful.
-And this is where peptides can help you – by boosting your collagen production.
+And this is where peptides can help you—by boosting your collagen production and reducing skin-aging factors.
 Let’s explore this in detail.

 What Do Peptides Do For Your Skin?

 With age, the collagen production declines.
 As a result, your skin sags and loses its elasticity, and you get wrinkles.
-Incorporating peptides into your skin care routine can help to a great extent.
+Incorporating peptides into your skin care routine can help to a great extent as they aid in moisturization and boost the skin barrier function.
 You can use both topical and oral peptides (which we’ve discussed later).
 Here’s how peptides help your aging skin:

 1. They Have An Anti-Wrinkle Effect On Your Skin

-In a double-blind clinical study, researchers studied 20 women between the ages of 40 and 62 years.
+In a double-blindi XA study where neither the investigators nor the subjects are informed of the treatment the latter receives until the study is complete. clinical study, researchers studied 20 women between the ages of 40 and 62 years.
 They were given a formula containing 3% collagen-like peptide and 1% booster molecule.
 They applied the gel on their eye area for four weeks.
 The results showed a significant reduction in the surface as well as the depth of wrinkles (1).

 2. They Help Reduce Erythema